Rapid wavefront shaping using an optical gradient acquisition: Abstract

-{ Wavefront shaping systems aim to image deep into scattering tissue by reshaping incoming and outgoing light to correct aberrations caused by tissue inhomogeneity However, the desired modulation depends on the unknown tissue structure and therefore its estimation is a challenging time-consuming task.
-Most strategies rely on coordinate descent optimization, which sequentially varies each modulation parameter and assesses its impact on the resulting image.
-We propose a rapid wavefront shaping scheme that transitions from coordinate descent to gradient descent optimization, using the same measurement to update all modulation parameters simultaneously.
-To achieve this, we have developed an analytical framework that expresses the gradient of the wavefront shaping score with respect to all modulation parameters.
-Although this gradient depends on the unknown tissue structure, we demonstrate how it can be inferred from the optical system's measurements.
-Our new framework enables rapid inference of wavefront shaping modulations.
-Additionally, since the complexity of our algorithm does not scale with the number of modulation parameters, we can achieve very high-resolution modulations, leading to better corrections in thicker tissue layers.
-We showcase the effectiveness of our framework in correcting aberrations in a coherent confocal microscope.}
+Wavefront shaping systems enable deep tissue imaging by correcting scattering aberrations, but estimating optimal modulation correction is challenging, since it depends on the unknown tissue structures.
+Most current methods use slow coordinate descent algorithms, which sequentially scan all modulation parameters and query them independently, thus their complexity scales prohibitively with the number of parameters.
+We introduce a rapid wavefront shaping system, replacing coordinate descent with gradient descent optimization.
+To this end, our system acquires a gradient vector, which allows simultaneous update of all modulation parameters.
+We start with a non-invasive, guide-star-free score function to assess modulation quality and analytically derive its gradient with respect to all modulation parameters.
+Although the gradient depends on unknown tissue structure, we show it can be inferred from optical measurements.
+This enables fast, high-resolution wavefront correction with complexity independent of parameter count.
+We demonstrate the system’s effectiveness in correcting aberrations in a coherent confocal microscope.}